Drone standards are important, but how much do you know about:

 Watch the first episode of the series now.

-Eszter is the CEO and founder of Manageld and DroneTalks.online and is a well-known drone influencer.
+Eszter is the CEO and founder of Manageld and founder of DroneTalks.online and is a well-known drone influencer.

 An expert in technical innovation in the drone sector, Eszter has contributed to the growth of several companies, leading complex implementations and mentoring and advising leaders on strategic planning and operational transformation.
 In 2020 Eszter successfully lead the Global UTM association with 40 + UTM ecosystem leaders through it's restructuring for 6 months.